 1275 S. State StreetDover, Delaware 19901

 Hysterectomy is the surgical removal of a woman's uterus.
-When this surgery is done through small incisions using a thin, lighted scope with a camera on the end (a laparoscope), it is called a laparoscopic hysterectomy.
+This surgery can be done through small incisions using a thin, lighted scope with a camera on the end (a laparoscope).
+This is called a laparoscopic hysterectomy.

-Robotic-assisted laparoscopic hysterectomy uses a computer to control the surgical instruments during the surgery.
-The surgeon controls the movements of the computer from a computer station in the operating room.
-The surgeon is able to control the robot's movements steadily and precisely, enabling him or her to get into tiny spaces more easily and have a better view of the operation than with conventional laparoscopic surgery.
+In robotic-assisted laparoscopic hysterectomy, the surgeon uses a computer to control the surgical instruments.
+The computer station is in the operating room.
+The surgeon is able to control the robot's movements steadily and precisely.
+This lets him or her get into tiny spaces more easily and have a better view of the operation than with conventional laparoscopic surgery.
 This procedure continues to be researched to improve the technique.

 Some reasons why robotic-assisted laparoscopic hysterectomy may be recommended:

 Robotic-assisted laparoscopic hysterectomy is a safe procedure, but all surgeries carry some risks.
-You will need to sign a consent form that explains the risks and benefits of the surgery, and you should discuss these risks and benefits with your surgeon.
+You will need to sign a consent form that explains the risks and benefits of the surgery.
+You will also want to discuss these risks and benefits with your surgeon.
 Some potential risks of hysterectomy done by any technique include:

 An additional risk of robotic surgery:

-Some time before the day of your surgery you will need a physical examination.
-Your surgeon may also order tests, such as blood tests, a chest X-ray, or an electrocardiogram (EKG) to check on your general health.
-Be sure to tell your surgeon about any medications you take at home, including herbal supplements and other over-the-counter medications; you may be told to stop taking aspirin or other medications that thin your blood and may increase bleeding.
+Sometime before the day of your surgery you will need a physical exam.
+Your surgeon may also order tests, such as blood tests, a chest X-ray, or an electrocardiogram (ECG) to check on your general health.
+Be sure to tell your surgeon about any medications you take at home, including herbal supplements and other over-the-counter medications.
+You may be told to stop taking aspirin or other medications that thins your blood and may increase bleeding.